vkodocha/NoteCompanionFolder/README.md

 ## Install

-You can find Buttons in the list of community plugins!
+You can find "Note Companion Folder" in the list of community plugins!